JongHyunOppa/Hexadecimal-To-Decimal/README.md

 # hexToDecimal
-Function converts hexadecimal number into decimal number and testS it in main method.
+Function converts hexadecimal number into decimal number and tests it in main method.